glonorce/file-converter/README.md

     *   **Tables:** Extracts data tables.
     *   **Images:** Extracts embedded images (Creates folder only if found).
     *   **Charts (Beta):** Extracts charts/graphs (Experimental, may be irregular).
+    *   **Recursive Mode:** Scans subdirectories and preserves the folder structure in output.
     *   **Header Sensitivity (0.6):** Controls removal of repeated text (headers/footers).
 0.6 means "remove if present on 60% of pages".

 ## 🧠 Development Philosophy: AI Orchestration